AmeriCorps: School Turnaround

 Families are central and critical to a child’s educational performance.
 Family Partnership at Partners for Education has a strong engagement team that provides training, support and resources to families.

 Promise Neighborhood supports a continuum of services for youth from cradle-to-career.
+Learn more by reading our kindergarten readiness and community report cards.
 Promise Neighborhood partners with schools and community based organizations to provide:

 - public health initiatives